viviRbi/vyNote/frontend/Angular.md

 What is an Angular module?
 What properties should you set inside it?

-Whatís the difference between a JavaScript module and Angular module?
+What‚Äôs the difference between a JavaScript module and Angular module?
 What are some common Angular modules?

 How would you lazy load a module?

 How have you used the HttpClient?
 What methods does it have and what do they return?

 What is an Observable?
-Whatís the difference between it and a Promise?
+What‚Äôs the difference between it and a Promise?

 What forms of data binding does Angular support?
 Explain the syntax for each